ietf-llc/venue-identification-and-selection-process-consultation/README.md

 * Require IETF participants who want to recommend a venue to fill out a form explaining why they think this city is suitable and providing some basic details based on their first-hand knowledge.
 Assessing cities/venues is a very time consuming process.
 Utilising local knowledge in this way ensures that we get high quality input from the start and minimises the time we spend assessing unsuitable cities/venues.

-The new process is below and we welcome any feedback.
+The new process is below and we welcome any feedback before Sunday 15 November.

 ----
 # IETF MEETING VENUE IDENTIFICATION AND SELECTION PROCESS